designedtruly/designedtruly.github.io/README.md

 ### My Journey

-With years of experience in the graphic design industry, I have honed my skills across various design disciplines.
+I have honed my skills across various design disciplines.
 From working with startups to established brands, my journey has been driven by a love for creativity and a commitment to excellence.

+### Experience

+- **Creative Team Lead**
+  The Hackers Meetup Delhi
+  *May 2024 - Present*

+- **Graphic Designer**
+  DEF CON Delhi Group
+  *Nov 2023 - Jan 2024*

+- **Graphic Design Intern**
+  The Moms Co. | Good Glamm Group
+  *Jul 2023 - Oct 2023*

 ### Skills and Expertise